stonks4elon/CSE212_final_project/Linked List/linked_list_final.md

 ## Problem Set

 In this problem set there are 3 separate problems to complete.
-Understand what the problem is attempting to accomplish and then apply your knowledge of linked list to revise/write the necessary code.
+Understand what the problem is attempting to accomplish and then apply your knowledge of linked lists to revise/write the necessary code.

 [**Problem Set**](https://github.com/stonks4elon/CSE212_final_project/blob/master/Linked%20List/ll_problems.py)
 [_Problem Solution_](https://github.com/stonks4elon/CSE212_final_project/blob/master/Linked%20List/ll_solution.py)